pgergov/cookiecutter-django-infra/{{cookiecutter.project_slug}}/README.md

 ### Change the machine IP address or add a new machine

 We use Capistrano to take the puppet code to the server and run it.
 All Capistrano tasks are located the Capistrano file.
-If you want to add new machine just add a new task. !!LINK
+If you want to add new machine just add a new task.
+[Look at the Capfile](/Capfile)

 ### Nginx configuration

 Maybe you want to change the nginx config?
-It is here. !!!link
+[It is here.](/puppet/modules/{{cookiecutter.project_slug}}/templates/nginx.conf.erb)

 ### SSH Keys

 Maybe you want to give someone access to the server?
-Look at this file !!!link
+[Look at this file.](/puppet/modules/hacksoft/auth.pp)

 ### Django related changes

 #### Change some env vars

-All the env vars are located in this file !!Link
+There are two env configuration.
+One for your production server and one for your staging server.
+[The env files are located here.](/puppet/modules/vault/templates/{{cookiecutter.project_slug}})

 #### Change upstart configuration

 Maybe you have a powerfull server and want to change the number of gunicorn processes.

-Just look at the upstart job that keeps the django running.  !!!Link
+Just look at the upstart job that keeps the django running.
+[It is here](/puppet/modules/{{cookiecutter.project_slug}}/templates/upstart.conf.erb)

 #### See sensible information
-All sensible informatin like passwords is located here !!!Link
+All sensible informatin like passwords for postgres and rabbitmq can be changed from [here.](/puppet/modules/vault/templates/{{cookiecutter.project_slug}})